873462/873462.github.io/_posts/2025-11-12-anscombe-eda.md

 This project explores **Anscombe’s Quartet**, a famous dataset created by statistician *Francis Anscombe* in 1973 to show the importance of **data visualization**.

-Although all four datasets share nearly identical statistical properties (mean, variance, correlation, etc.), their scatter plots reveal **strikingly different patterns**.
+Although the four datasets (I, II, III, IV) share nearly identical summary statistics — same mean, variance, correlation, and regression line — their scatter plots reveal **dramatically different patterns**.

 > “Statistics are not enough — always visualize your data.”